 Hypothyroidism & Fertility

 Remember how I said that low thyroid hormones affect EVERY cell in your body?
-Well this (unfortunately) include your reproductive system, ladies!
-Low thyroid hormones can prevent egg release and therefore no ovulation, issues with implantation due to short second half of the menstrual cycle, high prolactin levels due to the upstream thyroid releasing hormones accumulating creating irregular or anovulation.
+Well this (unfortunately) includes your reproductive system, ladies!
+Low thyroid hormones can prevent egg release and therefore no ovulation, issues with implantation due to the short second half of the menstrual cycle, high prolactin levels due to the upstream thyroid releasing hormones accumulating creating irregular or anovulation.

 Women who struggle with infertility have a higher prevalence of hypothyroidism of about 24% compared to the general population.
 With a study showing that treatment of the condition with oral medication found that more than 75% of women conceived within 6 weeks to 1 year!
 (Source: Verma et al., 2012)